 It felt almost blasphemous to be typing away on my iPad and snapping pictures in a place like this but its aesthetic (and dare I say spiritual) allure is undeniable.
 Using iA Writer for iPad feels almost zen-like in itself so I was feeling a bit better about it!

-Despite its small size the garden has been expertly crafted and around every corner there are hidden gems nestled within the foliage.
+Despite its small size, the garden has been expertly crafted and around every corner, there are hidden gems nestled within the foliage.
 When the maple trees turn colour in late November it’s supposed to look spectacular.

 The essence of Zen is attempting to understand the meaning of life directly, without being misled by logical thought or language.
-Although not being a Buddhist myself it’s easy to see how a place like this provides the perfect setting for entering a meditative state through which enlightenment can ultimately be obtained.
+Although not a Buddhist myself it’s easy to see how a place like this provides the perfect setting for entering a meditative state through which enlightenment can ultimately be obtained.

-I fantasize about living in a place like this one day surrounded by peace, tranquility and natural beauty removed from the distractions of modernity.
+I fantasize about living in a place like this one day surrounded by peace, tranquillity and natural beauty removed from the distractions of modernity.
 I think I could quite happily sit here all day.

 Inside the rooms are fairly sparse in keeping with the Japanese tradition of enabling a space to take on any function depending on the immediate requirements.
 Even the walls can be easily moved to reconfigure the layout.